 Access to Higher Education Diploma (60 credits with 45 at Level 3 at Merit level or above) including 36 Level 3 credits in scientific units (preferably Biology) at Merit Level or above.

-BTEC (Level 3) Diploma or Extended Diploma at Merit level or above overall, including 90 credits in scientific subjects (preferably Biology) at Merit level or above.
+BTEC (Level 3) Diploma or Extended Diploma in relevant scientific subject (MM or MMM or above) including 90 credits in scientific subjects (preferably Biology) at Merit level or above.

 A degree in a relevant scientific subject.